Step by Step: Getting Drupal ready to run on Lagoon¶

 This will bring up all containers.
 After the command is done, you can check with

-docker-compose ps if all of them are fully up and didn't crash yet.
+docker-compose ps to ensure that they are all fully up and have not crashed.
 If there is a problem, check the logs with

 docker-compose logs -f [servicename].

 In a local development environment you most probably open the Drupal Code in your favorite IDE and you also want all dependencies downloaded and installed, so connect into the cli container and run